 2. Avoid Sudden Lane Changes

-Signs will be posted if a lane change is needed.
+Signs are posted if a lane change is needed.
 Don’t try to get ahead of the line by staying in a closing lane.
-If you do, you’ll be forced to change lanes and at the mercy of traffic to let you in.
+If you do, you’ll be forced to change lanes and at the mercy of other drivers in traffic to let you in.
 If they don’t, you’ll run out of road and will either have to stop or find yourself in an accident.

 3. Follow the Speed Limit